-Location is a crucial aspect of a private practice.
-Where you're located affects patient demographics, competition and costs.
+If you or your group are setting up a physical location, the address is a crucial aspect.
+Where you're located affects patient referral demographics, competition and costs.

-Before joining an established practice or choosing a place for your own, ensure you consider the area closely.
+Before joining an established practice / group or choosing a place for your own, ensure you consider the area closely.